dairycultist/boobcraft/README.md

 make run
 ```

+## TO-DO

+- put 2D logic in render.c
+- pixel-perfect GUI sprite mesh creation
+- proper OpenGL-compliant freeing of meshes
+- function to retexture a mesh
+- add a factory function for creating text meshes, which are rendered through the existing render_mesh function

 ## References

 the game programmer doesn't even have to think about OpenGL and all that; it's all handled by the engine!